Obsessive Compulsive Disorder (OCD)

 ⦁ Suicidal behavior or thoughts.

-⦁ Dermatitis from continual hand washing and other health issues like weakened immunity.
+⦁ Dermatitis from continual hand washing and other health issues like a weakened immune system.

 ⦁ Unsatisfied life.